 Sraffa (1960) is clearly a piece of pure economic theory (Pasinetti 2007, p.
 187), exhibiting how the basic forces work in principle within a social and circular inter-industry framework to govern the prices of production and to regulate distribution.
 These principles are subsequently realised in concrete empirical-historical situations.
 The prices of production are, in fact, realised through the normal cost and price calculation that takes place within enterprises, and distribution is regulated through the surplus principle, implying that distribution is a social, not a market process.
 As such Sraffa's (1960) book has highly important practical implications.
-In fact, the prices of production of Sraffa (1960) show how the mark-up prices implied in Sraffa (1926) are formed in principle and imply how the markup is directly related to the surplus principle (Bortis 2003a, pp. 436-45).
+In fact, the prices of production of Sraffa (1960) show how the mark-up prices implied in Sraffa (1926) are formed in principle and imply how the mark-up is directly related to the surplus principle (Bortis 2003a, pp. 436-45).
 To show how the formation of the prices of production goes on in the social process of production, with distribution (the uniform rate of profits) predetermined, was the big game Sraffa was after.
 Sraffa has thus paved the way for clarifying the relationship between the - immensely complex - nature (interindustry) aspect of pricing and the - very simple - labour aspect of pricing (mark-up pricing), fundamentally important in macroeconomic theory; this process of clarification has been carried on in an important way in Pasinetti (1977 and 1981); for a theoretical application in a classical-Keynesian framework, see Bortis (2003a, pp. 433-45).
 Given this, the fundamental prices are not, and cannot be determined on the market, be it in a Walrasian or in a Marshallian framework.
 But these basic prices need not be determined by a central plan either.
 Sraffa's work implies that price formation is decentralised, that is, prices can be fixed by the individual firms through the calculation of normal prices; and, within the limits of the given output, governed by effective demand, this is true of quantities, too.
 Sraffa has thus provided us with the foundations of the price theory pertaining to a theoretical alternative to neoclassical economics and centrally planned socialism, that is, classical-Keynesian political economy, sketched in Bortis (1997, 2002, 2003a, 2003b).
 As such, Sraffa's Production of Commodities by Means of Commodities, a piece of pure theory, becomes of the highest practical importance.
+If the money wage rate is broadly stable, the prices of production become normal prices and give stability to the economic system, in contrast to market prices, which may be unstable, also due to speculation.
+The modern normal prices, which always imply normal quantities, are in line with the natural prices of the classical economists and, in analogy, with the normal prices and quantities of Marshall (on this see Harcourt 2001, pp. 240-41).

 Hence with Sraffa (1960) the classical approach to price formation, distribution and competition was definitely rescued.
-This opened wide perspectives and immensely fruitful possibilities for pure and applied political economy in general, and industrial economics and the theory of imperfect competition in particular.
+This opened wide perspectives and immensely fruitful possibilities for pure and applied political economy in general, and industrial economics, the theory of imperfect competition and the associated struggle for market shares in view of limited effective demand in particular.